-Behavior disorders involve a pattern of aggressive or disruptive actions that last longer than six months, and the behavior is also typically age appropriate.
-Teenagers and adolescents usually will act out due to stress or changes in their school or family dynamic.
+Behavior disorders involve a pattern of aggressive or disruptive actions that last longer than six months.
+Teenagers and adolescents act out due to stress or changes in their school or family dynamic.
 Changing schools, bullying, a divorce, a new sibling, a family move, abuse or family conflicts can cause behavior disorders which can result in truancy, trouble with the law, substance abuse and mental health disorders such as depression and anxiety.
 Teenagers and adolescents are still developing mature coping skills and often engage in risky behaviors partly because the specific area of the brain that is responsible for executive learning and decision making is not yet fully developed.
 Other factors that can cause behavior disorders include malnutrition, genetics, and brain damage.

-Behavior disorders can be broken down into anxiety disorders, disruptive behavioral disorders, dissociative disorders, pervasive development disorders, and emotional disorders.
+Behavior disorders can be broken down into anxiety disorders, disruptive behavioral disorders, dissociative disorders, pervasive developmental disorders and emotional disorders.
 Common examples include the following:

-- Oppositional defiant disorder (ODD): An ongoing pattern of uncooperative, rebellious, and hostile behavior toward authority figures that seriously interferes with the individual’s daily.
+- Oppositional defiant disorder (ODD): An ongoing pattern of uncooperative, rebellious, and hostile behavior toward authority figures that seriously interferes with the individual’s daily life and relationships.

 - Conduct disorder: Usually occurs when the oppositional defiant disorder is left untreated.
 The child will most likely begin to violate more strict rules like running away from home or skipping school.
-Their pattern of misbehavior will usually progress to more aggressive behavior toward people and or animals.
-Once the individual turns 18, this disorder is known as an antisocial personality disorder.
+Their pattern of misbehavior will usually progress to more aggressive behavior toward people and/or animals.
+Once the individual turns 18, this disorder is known as antisocial personality disorder.

 - Drastic changes in behavior or personality